 Latest Legislative Session: 1/5/2021 - 5/15/2021 (2021 term). *Current session bill updates are ongoing.
 Check back weekly for updates.

 The State of Mississippi fiscal year runs from July 1 through June 30.
-Mississippi enacted its FY 2018 Budget in the 2017 regular legislative session.
-To view Mississippi’s Department of Health FY 2018 spending plan, click here.
+Mississippi enacted its annual state budget during the regular legislative session.
+To view Mississippi’s latest appropriation bulletin, click here.

 - Mississippi was one of 16 states to file an amicus brief supporting the FTC’s winning position in the Ninth Circuit appeal of St. Luke’s Health Care Sys. v.
 FTC, No. 14-35173 (March 7, 2014), decided February 10, 2015.
 The States’ brief stated that the acceleration of health care costs due to the growth of large health care provider systems had become a matter of grave concern for the states.